 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: [1].
+Nicholas R. Jaegers: Apart from working safely, maintaining the environment within the rotor during transfers (2.5, 2.6, 4.3), in particular removing the chamber top (4.10) since the rotor cap is still engaged.[1].

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera ()
+INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera (2.6, 2.7, 4.3, 4.10)